 College of Engineering

-I will be presenting a series of workshops specifically for engineering students focusing on how to build your manuscripts, theses and dissertations.
+Fall 2017 I presented a series of workshops specifically designed for engineering students that focused on building your manuscripts, theses and dissertations.

 Several students work with a consultant through a progression of sessions on a similar topic or document.